motform/virtual-fortunes/README.md

 ## Usage
-Set `virtualFutures` as your prompt for maximum slogan density.
+Set `virtual-futures` as your prompt for maximum slogan density.

 ## TODO
 * Larger cookie jar